HITSZ-OpenAuto/hoa-moe/README.md

 hugo server
 ```

-Now, you can open `http://localhost:xxxx` (replace xxxx with the port number shown in the terminal output) in your browser to view the locally running version of the website for development.
+View your site at the URL displayed in your terminal.
+Press `Ctrl + C` to stop Hugo’s development server.

 ## Contributing